programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 {% include figure.html filename="groupblogging-posts-folder.png" caption="Screenshot of the posts folder you should navigate into" %}

-Click on the "Create new file" button in the middle upper right side of the page.
+Click on the "Add file" button in the middle upper right side of the page and then select "Create new file ".

-{% include figure.html filename="groupblogging-create-new-post-file.png" caption="Screenshot of the new post being created in GitHub's text editor" %}
+{% include figure.html filename="groupblogging-create-new-post-file.png" caption="Screenshot of the Add file button in GitHub's interface" %}

 You are now in a text editor where you can create your post.